MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/basic-operations-on-customer-journey.md

 ---
 title: "Basic operations on the Customer Journey using the API| Microsoft Docs"
-description: The Customer Journey API enables programmatic interaction with certain segmentation features of Dynamics 365 for Marketing app. ms.custom: ms.date: 04/03/2019 ms.reviewer: ""
+description: The Customer Journey API enables programmatic interaction with certain segmentation features of Dynamics 365 Marketing app. ms.custom: ms.date: 04/03/2019 ms.reviewer: ""